watersheds

 The Conservation District supports the Washington County Watershed Alliance and its individual watershed association members through the assistance of the District Manager and the Watershed Specialist.

-Alliance member associations are the Buffalo Creek Watershed Association, the Chartiers Creek Watershed Association, the Cross Creek Watershed Association, the Peters Creek Watershed Association, the Pike Run Watershed Association, the Raccoon Creek Watershed Association, and the Wheeling Creek Watershed Conservancy.
+Alliance member associations are the Buffalo Creek Watershed Association, the Chartiers Creek Watershed Association, the Cross Creek Watershed Association, the Peters Creek Watershed Association, the Pike Run Watershed Association, the Raccoon Creek Watershed Association, Ten Mile Creek Watershed Association, and Upper Wheeling Creek Watershed Association.

 Washington County Watershed Alliance